miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 You will occasionally see text in orange.
 These hints will provide you with ideas on what to do next.
 When playing the tutorial, there are step-by-step instructions at the bottom of the screen.
-Campaigns have a campaign map, which contain other smaller map sectors and appears before you start the game.
+Campaigns have a campaign map, which contain other map sectors and appears before you start the game.
 The main villains and allies will be found on this master map.
 View this during the game, using the compass icon.